 When creating a day-parting schedule, you run the risk of pausing campaigns when a potential conversion could occur; and nobody likes the idea of missed opportunities.
 I like to use a combination of my account-wide day-parting table along with my campaign’s day-parting table to determine which times of the day to run each campaign.

 I hope that 2 part overview of metrics was a helpful endeavor.
-If any of you guys have any questions on setting up automation on POFpro, please don’t hesitate to contact us!
+If any of you guys have any questions on setting up automation on Ppro, please don’t hesitate to contact us!